VALUE: Value-Aware Large Language Model for Query Rewriting via Weighted Trie in Sponsored Search: Methodology

-\textbf{Construction of Weighted Trie:} the construction of the Weighted Trie involves initializing the root node, inserting bidwords with their corresponding values, and updating the weights of the nodes.
+The construction of the Weighted Trie involves initializing the root node, inserting bidwords with their corresponding values, and updating the weights of the nodes.
 The pseudocode in Algorithm 1 demonstrates the construction process.